 Ball Python Substrate (Bedding)

-As you’ve probably gathered, ball pythons need a fair amount of humidity to stay healthy, so substrates that retain moisture are most suitable.
-Here are some great options:
+Ball pythons need a fair amount of humidity to stay healthy, so substrates that retain moisture are most suitable.
+Here are some great options that are all available on Amazon.com:

 - Kaytee Aspen Bedding Bag – Aspen shavings are ideal for ball pythons because they retain moisture, encourage burrowing, and they do not have a strong scent.
 There’s a very small chance of aspen shavings becoming moldy if the water bowl is spilled, so check under the water bowl periodically.
 This 8 cubic feet bag would fill a 36” x 18” x 18” tank twice – so it would last 2-4 months.